earlye/nephele/README.rst

   and it's purely read-only.
 I don't anticipate beautifying it, because pprint() is good enough for me, but I certainly welcome patches if it matters to you.

+* Cloudwatch logging support continues with the addition of the `logStream` command, which is available from inside a `logGroup`.
+  Right now you can tail the logs, and they aren't beautified.
+  As I get more comfortable with the log-scanning API, I plan to add some cross-stream log viewing at the `logGroup` level, probably in the form of a grep-like capability.
+No promises, of course, just logging where my head's at.